 2010 – 2022

 Andrew established The Good Foundation in 2010 as a charity to deliver programs that promote good health and nutrition.
 He was instrumental in bringing Jamie’s Ministry of Food to Australia and delivery of these programs remain the Foundation’s first priority.

 At the beginning of 2018, The Good Foundation launched Jamie Oliver’s Learn Your Fruit and Veg in schools across Australia in order to put fun back into fresh food and change the eating habits of kids nationwide.

 The program engages and excites children about fresh food by teaching them simple to follow and quick to prepare recipes, using Jamie Oliver’s signature cooking tips and shortcuts.
 Jamie Oliver’s Learn Your Fruit and Veg is delivered by trained facilitators and none of the recipes require heat or kitchen facilities; making the program very easy for schools to deliver and for children to implement their learnings at home.

-The Good Foundation currently operates six Ministry of Food Centres, including two mobile kitchens – purpose built kitchen classrooms on wheels that travel to different communities where participants can learn to cook simple, nutritious and tasty meals from scratch.
+The Good Foundation currently operates three Ministry of Food Centres and a mobile kitchen – a purpose built kitchen classroom on wheels that travel to different communities where participants can learn to cook simple, nutritious and tasty meals from scratch.
 It also offers its programs online and to specific communities via its Virtual Communities program.

 2010 – 2016

 The Good Guys Foundation was a private ancillary fund that donated a percentage of every online and in-store transaction to local community organisations.
 Since its inception, The Good Guys Foundation had donated more than $1 million every year to local charity organisations across Australia.
 The foundation provided funds for a variety of causes including health services, youth programs, disability services and support for the disadvantaged.